bevacqua/perfschool/exercises/defer_all_the_things/problem.md

 you can set the `media` type to `'all'` and the resource would be fetched.

 Note that this technique foils modern browser technology, such as prefetching, and also thwarts static analysis in general terms.
+It does in fact also mess with ancient browsers, so let's be great citizens and add a `<noscript>` fallback that loads the stylesheet as you've originally found them.

 After deferring both the scripts and the styles, run `perfschool verify solution.js`